shohei-kojima/integrated_HHV6_recon/README.md

 -picard /path/to/picard.jar \
 -p 4
 ```

+This tool takes a BAM or CRAM file containing PAIRED-end reads.
+BAM/CRAM file with single-end reads is NOT supported.

 By default, only unmapped reads are used for mapping to viruses when BAM or CRAM file is specified as an input.
 If you want to use all discordant reads (e.g. reads without sam flag '2') for mapping to viruses, you can specify '-all_discordant' option.
 Discordant reads include read-pairs with distantly mapped positions and ones with low MAPQ; therefore, the number of discordant reads are far higher than unmapped reads.
 This option is only available when '-alignmentin' option is specified.
-This option is susspected to be less accurate than using default settingss (= using only unmapped reads), however the coverage of reconstructed sequence may be higher than default.
+This option is suspected to be less accurate than using default settingss (= using only unmapped reads), however the coverage of reconstructed sequence may be higher than default.
 Please be aware of this caveat when using this option.

 ### when you use your fastq files as inputs (fastqin option)
 ```